 Over the past decade, numerous people around the world have undergone genetic testing for various reasons.
 Indeed, there is a multitude of good reasons to undergo genetic testing.
 Test results can help people make informed decisions about managing their health care.
 For example, a negative result can eliminate the need for unnecessary checkups and screening tests for people in some cases.
 A positive result can prompt a person to undertake available prevention, monitoring, and treatment for some disorders.
 Some test results can also help people make decisions about whether or not to have children.
 Newborn and infant screening can identify genetic disorders early in life so they can begin treatment as early as possible.

 The Sydney Morning Herald recently published an article describing how genetic testing is preventing a woman in Australia from getting insurance.
-This article can be found at:
+This article can be found here.

 It is clear that genetic testing will become more and more common in the future.
 It is also clear that insurance companies will seek your genetic information.
 Therefore, the question is: What will insurers be allowed to do with this information?
 This is a complex question.
 Compounding the complexity is that genetic test results are far from perfect.
-In fact, most diseases or illnesses are multi-factorial and relevant factors include lifestyle and environment, and a combination of genes.
-There are genes which are correlated with certain diseases like cancer and Alzheimer, but genes do not predict who will get these diseases.
-Our society needs to address these questions soon, because in the near future your primary care doctor’s medical records will likely include your genetic information.
+In fact, most diseases or illnesses are multi-factorial and relevant factors include lifestyle, environment, and a combination of genes.
+There are genes that are correlated with certain diseases like cancer and Alzheimer, but genes do not predict who will get these diseases.
+Our society needs to address these questions soon because, in the near future, your primary care doctor’s medical records will likely include your genetic information.